apache/nuttx/configs/samv71-xult/README.txt

 the following paragraphs.

 The BASIC nsh configuration is fully function (as described below under "Configurations").
-There is also a graphics configuratino (mxtxplnd) and a configuration for network testing (netnsh).
-There are still open issues that need to be resolved:
+There is also a graphics configuration (mxtxplnd), a a configuration for network testing (netnsh), and a graphics demo (nxwm).
+There are still open issues that need to be resolved.
+General problems are listed below.
+But see the STATUS section associated with each configuration for additional issues specific to a particular configuration.

   1. HSCMI.
 CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers only because I have not yet had a chance to verify this.
 The